 4. Research DJs and contacts

 If submitting to a station is not successful, or you want to maximize your chances, you can research local DJs or radio station contacts to reach out to directly.
-You can look up radio station websites, LinkedIn profiles, social media profiles, to find the right contacts.
-Look for titles like ‘music director,’ ‘DJ,’ ‘station manager,’ and similar things - basically, you want to find the people who decide which songs get radio play.
+It's important to contact radio stations directly, using specialized platforms that let you filter by genre, country, and other parameters to target your music promotion and get valuable feedback.
+You can look up radio station websites, LinkedIn profiles, and social media profiles to find the right contacts.
+Look for titles like ‘music director,’ ‘DJ,’ ‘station manager,’ and especially ‘program director’—the program director is often the key decision-maker for new music submissions and airplay consideration.
+Building relationships with program directors can significantly improve your chances of getting your music played.
 Start by looking up local or college stations, because they are more likely to play your songs.
 National stations get flooded with submissions and requests and there’s a chance your song will get lost in the mix.

 5. Create buzz around your music